FrankRay78/Snake/README.md

 2. Keyboard / mouse / touch controls

 ### Technical Design
-The game was implemented in HTML, CSS and TypeScript using Visual Studio 2019 as the development IDE.
 A non-UML class diagram for the Snake game is as follows:

 ![Class diagram for Snake game](https://github.com/FrankRay78/Snake/blob/master/documentation/Class%20diagram%20-%20cropped%20-%20resized%20800%20width.png)